Woman #1: I fell in love with my husband because he was unlike any other guy I had met.

 John Fuller: Well, do you remember what it felt like when you fell in love?
-Uh, maybe your heart started fluttering, and your hands got kind of cold and clammy, and just the thought of that person being around just made you smile?
-Well, as time goes on and life happens, sometimes those feelings kind of fade, and today on Focus on the Family, we’re going to be sharing some love stories to help you remember why you fell in love and embrace the unique love story God is writing in your life.
+Uh, maybe your heart started fluttering and your hands got k- kinda cold and clammy, and just the thought of that person, uh, being around, just made you smile.
+Well, as time goes on and life happens, sometimes those feelings kinda fade.
+And today on Focus on the Family, we’re gonna be sharing some love stories to help you remember why you fell in love and embrace the unique love story God is writing in your life.
 He’s still doing it.
-I’m John Fuller, and your host is Focus on the Family president, Jim Daly.
+I’m John Fuller and your host is Focus on the Family President, Jim Daly.

-Jim: Now, John, I’ll never forget that moment I met Jean.
+Jim: Uh John, I’ll never forget that moment I met Jean.
 I was at a friend’s wedding.
 I was best man at the wedding.
-The couple getting married, they were really excited to introduce us.
-But she had come with another guy.
-And so she was quite reserved.
-And I was able to dance one dance with her.
-And then I walked back to the table, and another friend that was there, I looked at him, and I said, “I think that’s the woman I’m gonna marry.”
+The couple getting married, they were really excited to introduce us, but she’d come with another guy, and so she was quite reserved, and I was able to dance one dance with her.
+And then I walked back to the table and another friend that was there, I- I looked at him and I said, “I think that’s the woman I’m gonna marry.”

-Jim: But – but that really was the moment.
+Jim: But, uh, but that really was the moment.
 I mean, I just knew that she was the one.
 It was amazing.
-Then we went on our first – not real date.
-It wasn’t official ‘cause Jean was not dating anybody.
+Then we went on our first, not real date, it wasn’t official, ’cause Jean was not dating anybody-

 John: Got it.

-Jim: So this was just a bunch of people getting together, four of us – the married couple…
+Jim: … so this was just a bunch of people getting together, four of us.

-Jim: And then the two of us (laughter).
+Jim: The married couple and then the two of us (laughs).

-John: Well, we had a great time meeting on a singles campout.
-And it took me a few months to convince her that uh, we really should go out on a date.
-I asked her she said, no, and so I persisted.
-We were prayer partners for a while.
-That worked pretty well.
-And then uh, she did finally agree to start goin’ out and um, it’s been 35 years now.
+John: Well, we had a great time meeting on a single’s campout.
+And it took me a few months to convince her that, uh, we really should go out on a date.
+We… I asked her and she said, “No.”

-Jim: Okay, I’m thinkin’ of the prayer partner thing, were you praying, “Dear Lord, bring a woman into my life,” and she’s your prayer partner?
-LAUGHTER
+Jim: Okay.
+I’m thinking of the prayer partner thing.
+Were you praying, “Dear Lord, bring a woman into my life,” and she’s your prayer partner (laughs)?

-John: Well, it does bring us together when we pray.
+John: Well, it- it does bring us together when we pray, Right?

-Jim: You might of had a little motivation goin’ there.
+Jim: You might of had a little motivation going there.

 John: Might of, and I think God’s okay with that.

-Jim: Well that’s so great, uh, our guest today is going to illustrate that kind of romance, and talk about how we can keep that flame going even in the different paces in our lives.
+Jim: Well, and that’s so great.
+Uh, our guest today is going to illustrate that kind of romance and talk about how we can keep that flame going, even in the different paces of our lives.

 John: And our guest is Rhonda Stoppe.
-She is a pastor’s wife and author and speaker and has 30 years of experience as a marriage mentor.
-And uh, her husband is Steve, they have four grown children and ten grandchildren and uh, Rhonda has a great book called Real Life Romance: Inspiring Stories to Help You Believe in True Love.
-That’s gonna be the basis of our conversation today.
+She is a pastor’s wife, an author, a speaker and has 30 years of experience as a marriage mentor.
+And, uh, her husband is Steve.
+They have four grown children and 10 grandchildren.
+And, uh, Rhonda has a great book called, Real-Life Romance: Inspiring Stories to Help You Believe in True Love.
+That’s going to be the basis of our conversation today.

-Jim: Rhonda, welcome back to Focus on the Family.
+Jim: Uh, Rhonda, welcome back to Focus on the Family.

 Rhonda Stoppe: Thanks.
 I’m so excited to be back with you guys.

-Jim: You’ve been sitting there quietly, listening to our little giggles in our description.
-Uh, anything catch your attention?
+Jim: You’ve been sitting there quietly listening to our little giggles and our description.
+Uh, anything catch your attention.